loresoft/FluentRest/README.md

 ## Fake Response

-FluentRest has the ability to fake an HTTP responses by using a custom HttpClientHandler.
+`FluentRest.Fake` package adds the ability to fake an HTTP responses by using a custom HttpClientHandler.
 Faking the HTTP response allows creating unit tests without having to make the actual HTTP call.

+To install FluentRest.Fake, run the following command in the Package Manager Console

+    PM> Install-Package FluentRest.Fake

 ### Fake Response Stores